-Auditors must submit their final report to the facility not more than 30 days following the final day of the corrective action period.
-However, if all corrective action is addressed before the interim report would be due to the facility, or no corrective action is required, the auditor has 45 days following the onsite visit to the facility to submit the final report to the audited facility.
+Auditors must submit their final report to the audited facility and/or agency not more than 30 days following the final day of the corrective action period.
+However, if all corrective action is addressed before the interim report would be due to the facility, or no corrective action is required, the auditor has 45 days following the onsite visit to the facility to submit the final report to the audited facility and/or agency.
+For auditors using the Online Audit System, as noted previously, the system does not send a copy of the audit report to the agency or facility.
+It is the auditor's responsibility to send the final report to the agency and facility.

 The final audit report is the official, public record of the auditor's findings.
 Auditors are not to create other documentation of their audit findings (e.g., certificate of compliance).
 Such documentation is not considered valid.